github/docs/content/repositories/releasing-projects-on-github/about-releases.md

 ---
 title: About releases
-intro: 'You can create a release to package software, along with release notes and links to binary files, for other people to use.'
+intro: 'You can create a release to package oftware, along with release notes and links to binary files, for other people to use.'
 redirect_from:
   - /articles/downloading-files-from-the-command-line
   - /articles/downloading-files-with-curl